AlejandroCanoMon/writeUps/README.md

 # Write-Up's and walkthroughs
-Write-up's and waklthrougs of pawned machines by me. :SUNGLASSES:
+Write-up's and waklthrougs of pawned machines by me. :sunglasses:

-## WebPages
+## WebPages where i usually download machines.
 ### [Vulnhub](https://www.vulnhub.com/)